 - Bridging the gap between team leaders and members

 In large companies, gaps often emerge between the employees situated at different levels.
 Those at higher levels rarely know the problems of those at the lower or middle levels.
 In the case of remote teams especially, the distance can often make things worse.
 The physical distance could lead to emotional differences or distance within the same company.

-Employee pulse surveys, however, dissect all challenges and hurdles and document them right from the moment the survey is sent until the feedback is implemented in real-time.
+Employee pulse surveys, however, dissect all challenges and hurdles and document them right from the moment the survey is sent until the anonymous feedback is implemented in real-time.
 The pulse surveys help the leaders understand the problems that they might not experience at their level but are common to those who are at a similar level.